 De Lune Period Pain Tonic is an easy-to-use, all-natural formula for painful period cramps.
 Simply add to tea or water, drink, and feel the results!

-Nearly 90% of Pain Tonic users report experiencing fewer and less-severe cramps.
-We believe it’s the most effective non-drug cramp solution on the market.*
+85% of Pain Tonic users report it to be effective or very effective on their period cramps.
+We believe it’s the best non-drug cramp solution on the market.*

 Vitamins B1, B6, and B12 are key players in muscle contraction, nerve signaling, and hormonal regulation.
 Research shows they can help address a range of period symptoms and help restore important nutrition lost in menstrual blood.*

 Iodine is highly concentrated in the ovaries and breasts.
 Clinical research shows it may help reduce breast pain and tenderness.*